Dr. Glenn S. Skinner Jr. passed away peacefully in his sleep on Friday, November 1st, 2019 at Reflections Memory Care Facility in Morton IL.

 The family would like to thank the staffs at Brandonwood Retirement Center and Reflections Memory Care both of Morton, the overnight nursing students we hired, and Transitions Hospice of Peoria for their kind, professional and compassionate care.

-To send flowers to Dr. Glenn S. Skinner's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Glenn S. Skinner, please visit our floral store.